 Is it actually possible to build a SaaS without coding in 2026?

-"The founders getting results aren't the ones who learned to code.
-They're the ones who learned to think clearly about problems and communicate them precisely to AI tools.
-That's the actual skill in 2026."
+“The founders shipping working SaaS in 2026 aren’t the ones who finally sat down to learn JavaScript.
+They’re the ones who learned to think clearly about problems and communicate them precisely to AI tools.
+That’s the actual skill.”

 The tools you need and what they cost